sarailoo/menu-ghost/readme.txt

 == Installation ==

-1. Upload the `wp-menu-control` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress Plugins screen.
+1. Upload the `menu-control` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress Plugins screen.
 2. Activate the plugin through the “Plugins” screen in WordPress.
 3. Navigate to **Appearance → Menus**, select a menu item, and click **Display Conditions** to configure visibility rules.